ukff/kyma-environment-broker/docs/contributor/02-10-runtime-components.md

 }
 ```

-### Remove an optional component from the disabled components list
+### Remove an Optional Component from the Disabled Components List

 If you want to remove the option to disable components and make them required during SAP BTP, Kyma runtime installation, remove a given entry from the **optionalComponentsDisablers** list in the [`cmd/broker/main.go`](../../cmd/broker/main.go) file.